 At Home Sleep Study: How it Works & What to Expect

-Whether you or your partner are struggling with snoring, sleep apnea or an ill-fitting CPAP mask, you know the toll it’s taking on your quality of life.
-Your relationships, work and your overall focus on life are suffering and you finally hit your limit.
+Whether you or your partner are struggling with snoring, sleep apnea, or an ill-fitting CPAP mask, you know the toll it’s taking on your quality of life.
+Your relationships, work, and your overall focus on life are suffering and you finally hit your limit.
+It's time to finally get some answers to what your body is doing when you're trying to catch your z's.

 After you’ve made an appointment to get your sleep concerns addressed, your provider may request a sleep study.
-By providing you with a sleep study you can complete from the comfort of your own home, ADVENT takes the inconvenience out of a traditional in-lab or sleep center sleep study.
+ADVENT takes the inconvenience out of a traditional in-lab or sleep center sleep study by providing you with a sleep study you can complete from the comfort of your own bed.
 Before you schedule your first visit with ADVENT to address your snoring or sleep apnea concerns, here are some answers to frequently asked questions about sleep studies:

 - What a sleep study is